 Walking is tough through willows.
 Some are thick enough to prevent passage entirely, and even when navigable put up a fight.

 If you’re barelegged, be prepared to nurse your scratched thighs later.
 Worse, if you have waders on (especially if they’re thin), you may need to have a wader-patching session immediately upon your return home.
-I had a pair of waders (albeit cheap ones) that was turned to Swiss cheese only two weeks after purchase thanks to willows.
+I had a pair of waders (albeit cheap ones) that were turned to Swiss cheese only two weeks after purchase thanks to willows.

 Casting in the willows isn’t any better.
 Woody branches will hold a misplaced fly until you physically walk over and retrieve it.
 Trying to pull it loose usually ends in a broken tippet.
 Also watch your backcast and any line looping up near your feet, as these are willow magnets.